UWB-ACM/Hackathon-Docs-2020/_docs/aws_resources.md

 ## Importing Large Datasets

 When considering importing and exporting database information, there are a number of approaches a developer can take.
-Two common approaches involving creating your own function, using Lambda, or any other scripting service, or using a pipeline.
+Two common approaches involving creating your own function using a service like AWS Lambda, or using a pipeline.
 This section covers some of the different use cases for those options in AWS, as well as provides some sample code for exporting/importing by hand.

 ### AWS Data Pipeline
 When considering how to import data sets, AWS's Data Pipeline service is a service that eliminates many of the manual steps a developer would have to take.
 It is a process that is flexible to the dataset, scalable, and easily processed in parallel - which means it can process a lot of data very quickly.